London-Ratcatcherson/WDEB386-docs/README.md

 mode.
 The user mode executables were all limited to 16, 12 and 8 bit apps (or, Win 3.0, Win 2.0 and MSDOS).
 For the user mode apps, you could use a standalone debugger like CodeView.
 But for the full kernel mode, you needed something heavier duty.
-WDEB386, short for Windows DEbugger running in 80386 protected mode (or the full 32 bit flat memory model).
+Hence, WDEB386, short for Windows DEbugger running in 80386 protected mode (or the full 32 bit flat memory model).

 When I started at Microsoft as a Developer for Windows 3.1, the kernel debugger was a fairly minimal framework with not a lot of documentation.
 Basically, you'd